OPINION: UNCW must implement wellness days

 Last October, UNC Chapel Hill announced that they would be adding five student wellness days to their spring semester calendar.
 This move was made to replace the traditional spring break amidst the COVID-19 pandemic.
 The wellness days were accompanied by mental health resources such as an online self-screening tool, peer wellness groups, well-being coaches and peer tutoring.

 The pandemic has made everyone much more aware of the importance of mental health and wellness.
 Mental health problems such as anxiety and depression have skyrocketed since the onset of the pandemic last year.
-Isolation, quarantine and social distancing have all had aimpact on socialization, which is a huge part of the college experience.
+Isolation, quarantine and social distancing have all had an impact on socialization, which is a huge part of the college experience.
 This lack of socialization has led many college students to become stressed, with some even developing anxiety and depression as a result.

 According to a study conducted last fall, 71% of college students indicated increased levels of stress and anxiety due to the pandemic.
 Difficulty sleeping, difficulty concentrating and problems with academic performance were all identified as contributing factors to increased stress and anxiety levels.